Wawrzyszew

-Wawrzyszew is a neighbourhood, and a City Information System area, in Warsaw, Poland, located within the district of Bielany.
+Wawrzyszew (/pl/) is a neighbourhood, and a City Information System area, in Warsaw, Poland, located within the district of Bielany.

 History

 The Church of St. Mary Magdalene, built in Wawrzyszew between 1543 and 1548.
 Photography taken in 2007.

 The first known mention of Wawrzyszew in historical documents comes from 1367.
 In 1379, Janusz I the Old, the Duke of Warsaw, has granted all profits from five nearby villages, including Wawrzyszew, to the city of Old Warsaw, for eight years.
 It was done as one of a few policies, to help it financially offset the costs of building the city walls.
 The village was also historically known as Wawrzyszewo.

 In the 16th century, Baltazar Smosarski, a physician of the Polish royal court, bought the village of Wawrzyszew.
 There he founded the construction of the Catholic Church of St. Mary Magdalene, which lasted between 1543 and 1548.
 It is located at the current 64 Wólczyńska Street.

 On 26 August 1794, Wawrzyszew was captured and burned down by Prussian forces during the Siege of Warsaw in the Kościuszko Uprising.

 In the 19th century, next to the Church of St. Mary Magdalene was opened the Wawrzyszew Cemetery.
 The oldest known grave there comes from 1830.

 In 1819, the Institute of Agronomics and Forestry had acquired a portion of Wawrzyszew, where around the 1820s, it built three artificial ponds, connected with canals, which later become known as the Brustman Ponds.
 Two ponds, and a canal connecting them, survive to the present day, with the third pond being filled up at some point.

 In 1868, the area of four settlements, including Wawrzyszew, was given by Alexander II, the Emperor of Russia, to Alexandr Vladimirovich Patkulov, a general in the Russian Imperial Army, as an award for his service.
 Patkulov has built there his residence, located next to the Brustman Ponds.

 The aerial view of the Fort II in 1939.

 In the 1880s, the Fort II had been built to the south-east of Wawrzyszew, as part of the series of fortifications of the Warsaw Fortress, built around Warsaw by the Imperial Russian Army.
 In 1909, it was decided to decommission and demolish the fortifications of the Warsaw Fortress, due to the high maintenance costs.
 As such, Fort II was decommissioned and partially demolished.
 Currently, it is located within the City Information System area of Chomiczówka.